-The project started in 2003, but was caught waiting for a 5 year resolution of cost allocation debate over expansion of transmission power lines for wind within the Midwest Independent System Operator.
+The project started in 2003, but was caught waiting for a 5-year resolution of cost allocation debate over expansion of transmission power lines for wind within the Midwest Independent System Operator.
 Finally, in 2011, investor Juwi purchased its share and some turbine components to make the project eligible for the expiring federal tax credit (available as a cash grant).
-Shares were sold to 28 landowners and nearby residents.74 a competitive electricity market.
-Most electric cooperatives have a monopoly service territory within which they serve all electric customers, but Vineyard is one of several choices available to customers on the small island of Martha's Vineyard off of Cape Code, Massachusetts.
-It was incorporated in 2009 and now has over 1,300 members.
-The difference between Vineyard and other suppliers is that Vineyard customers are also members that will elect directors of the cooperative.
+Shares were sold to 28 landowners and nearby residents.84

 Although successful, the project has faced a few challenges.
-Federal rules allow a clawback of the cash grant if there is too much participation from non-qualified investors.
+Federal rules allow a clawback of the cash grant if there is too much participation from nonqualified investors.
 Additionally, local investors wanted specific financial benefits for the community (beyond the state's production tax), but such benefits can't be secured until the project flips to local ownership after year 6.